cacayan2/python_pipeline_project/README.md

 The full output will be updated as the pipeline moves along in the file `processed_data/output_log/output.txt`, and minimal updates will be sent to the terminal.

 For this assignment, one of the requirements was the creation of a log file that outputted certain results from the analysis.
 The original log file can be found in `PipelineProject_Emil_Cacayan/PipelineProject.log`.
 To prevent any changes from going to this log file, a new directory with a new log file was made and the current implementation of this pipeline writes to this new log file (`PipelineProject/PipelineProject.log`).
+As a last note, for the BLAST alignment, creation of the database did not only include RefSeq accessions as that was not explicitly required.

 ### RNA-Seq Transcriptomic Pipeline Workflow